A mom discusses the importance of talking to your children about what they may encounter when they go to college.

 Ask your teens what those values and goals are in their lives—academically, spiritually, and relationally.
 Help them vocalize what it might take to achieve these goals.
 Where will they find help along the way?
 Their bodies may look all grown up, but their heads and hearts still need the guidance Dad and Mom can provide.
 Don’t shy away just because they act like they’ve got this all figured out.
 They don’t.

 Our best defense for our children is prayer.
 Start now, and do it relentlessly.
 Our Father in heaven is listening!
 Regularly let your children know you are praying for them to remind them of the blessings you are asking the Lord to give them.
 We don’t parent out of fear, but rather out of love, hope, anticipation, and trust in the Lord’s Word—that is exciting!

 Then encourage your children in the Lord—for he has done marvelous things.
 They need to hear about your faith and the ups and downs you’ve experienced.
 We don’t merely have a God who resides in the words on the pages of a book.
 We have a Mighty Counselor and Friend who is alive and active!
 Let your God shine at home with your family.
 They need to know they have a Savior who loves them and will help them even when the going gets real and tough.

 It’s evident that we haven’t always taken to heart the seriousness of 1 Peter 5:8: “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
 I am so thankful Jesus has paid the price for us.
 We can rest in his promises, no matter where we may fall short as parents or what may come our kids’ ways as they head off to college.

-Read a college student’s perspective on the importance of open communication between parents and their children in college in another article.
+Read a college student’s perspective on the importance of open communication between parents and their children in college.